Malick-Taky/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 10- The script 10-mirror_permissions in the file sets the mode of the file hello the same as olleh's mode.

+11- The script 11-directories_permissions in the file adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.